Balancingrock/SwifterLog/README.md

 # Features

 - 5 different logging targets:
-	1. The OS Log facility
+    1. The OS Log facility (from macOS 10.12)
     2. A file
     3. STDOUT (println)
     4. A network destination
     5. A list of callback objects from the Application itself.
 - 8 log levels:
     1. Debug
     2. Info
     3. Notice
     4. <span>Warning</span>
     5. Error
     6. Critical
     7. Alert
     8. Emergency
 - Each logging target can have its own cut-off level for the information that is logged.
 - The file target can be configured to store the log info in a predefined number of files of a predefined maximum size.
 When the maximum number of files is exceeded, the oldest file will automatically be removed.
 - Included high performance non-evaluation destinations to allow debug logging calls to remain in shipping code